(+91) 9686 448899

-Green budded stumps could be planted in root trainers which are of 26 cm length having a holding capacity of 600 ccs, while brown budded stumps need larger containers of 30 cm length with a holding capacity of 800 ccs.
+Green budded stumps could be planted in root trainers which are 26 cm in length having a holding capacity of 600 ccs, while brown budded stumps need larger containers of 30 cm in length with a holding capacity of 800 ccs.

 Medium for potting the root trainers

 In the root trainer implantation process, the availability of a good potting medium is essential.
 Some characteristics such as lightweight, crumbliness, low bulk density, good drainage and absorbency, good water-holding capability, simple bendability, no characteristic fertility, and light acidic are stated to have a good potting medium.